Ministry of Communications (Pakistan)

 The Ministry of Communications (reporting name: MoCom), is a Cabinet-level ministry of the Pakistani Government responsible for analysing, formulating and implementing central policy on communications and transportation.
 It is one of the oldest ministries, created on 14 August 1947.
 The Ministry of Communications has jurisdiction over telegraph and telephone communications as well as public radio, technical means of radio and television broadcasting and the distribution of periodicals.
 The Ministry and its political executive, the Communications Minister, are headquartered in the Cabinet Secretariat, Islamabad Capital Venue.
 The Communications Minister is a public appointee who must be a member of Parliament.

 History

-When the Ministry was created in 1947, Sardar Abdur Rab Nishtar was appointed as the first Communications Minister.
+When the Ministry was created in 1947, Sardar Abdur Rab Nishtar was appointed the first Communications Minister.
 The Communications Ministry was merged in 1971-72 with the Ministry of Hajj.
 In 1974 the Ministry of Hajj again became a separate Ministry, and the new Ministry of Communications and Railways was formed.
 Railways broke off in later years, became a Division of the Communications Ministry from 2002-03 and then separated again.
 In 2004 the Ports and Shipping Wing became an independent Division of the Ministry.